300 Hour Yoga Teacher Training

 We would refuse an applicant if we think the course is not suitable for his/her expectations.

-We would refuse an applicant if the student shows intolerance towards other people, ideas, beliefs, sex and sex orientation or any other type of discrimination as in the Discrimination Act
+We would refuse an applicant if the student shows intolerance towards other people, ideas, beliefs, sex, and sexual orientation or any other type of discrimination as in the Discrimination Act

 We will not refuse an applicant on the ground of colour, sex, sexual orientation, special needs, faith.